Tax Lien Sale Information

 Failure to Pay

-The interest rate is determined by Sept.
-1 of each year, and is nine points above the federal discount rate.
+The interest rate is determined by September 1 of each year, and is nine points above the federal discount rate.
 The interest rate for the 2023 tax lien sale is currently unknown.
 Please check back at a later date.

 Tax Lien Buyer Assignment

 All tax lien holders must be registered as tax lien buyers.
 If a tax lien holder wishes to assign his/her tax lien to someone who is not already a registered tax lien buyer, the person to whom the assignment is made must register before the assignment can be processed.
 When our files have been updated, the assignment will be processed.

 Arapahoe County makes no guarantee of the condition or marketability of any property that is ultimately acquired via a Treasurer's Deed.